 - Failure to Yield — Pedestrians have the right of way in North Carolina when crossing identified crosswalks with a signal that indicates “Walk” at the intersection, and they also have the right of way when using a marked crosswalk outside an intersection

 - Backing Up Accidents — In parking lots or driveways, drivers sometimes do not adequately check behind them before backing up, potentially endangering pedestrians and bystanders

 - Lack of Visibility — The risk of a pedestrian accident is higher when visibility is low, and pedestrians are encouraged to wear bright, reflective clothing, and drivers should always use appropriate headlight settings

 What to Do After a Pedestrian Accident

-If you’ve been injured in a pedestrian accident in Kinston or eastern North Carolina, seek immediate medical attention.
+If you’ve been injured in a pedestrian accident, seek immediate medical attention.